| Objections

 Delivery customers are considerably further

 away.
-It's far easier to make several trips to a table than a single trip
+It's far easier to make several walks to a table than a single drive

 to a house three miles away.
-Multiple trips are not necessary.
+Multiple drives are not necessary.

 -

-job, including weather conditions and safety factors.
+job.
+Weather conditions and safety factors should not be ignored.
 Drivers do plenty of

 -